ercrema/HERAChp.KandlerCrema/README.md

 2. Manually download and render the Rmarkdown file.

-Download the rmarkdown file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.Rmd), move this to the current working directory, and type the following command:
+Download the rmarkdown file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.Rmd),and saving the page with the extension `.Rmd`.
+Move the file to your current working directory, and type the following command to render the file:

 `rmarkdown::render("ChapterFigures.Rmd")`

-This option allow users to change the settings of the R markdown file.
+This option allows you to change the settings of the R markdown file.

 3. Download the rendered vignette file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.html) and saving the opened page as an html file on your local machine.
 The file can be opened by any browser.
-This option does not require package installation of the package.
+This option does not require package installation.